Bhogeswar Baruah: Health issues

 In his childhood, Baruah nearly died in a tar explosion while he was helping to prepare for the visit of Prime Minister Jawaharlal Nehru to inaugurate Sibsagar college.
 A tar drum exploded while he was heating it and the burning tar splashed across his limbs, and he then jumped into the Joysagar tank to escape the fire, before he was taken to Sibsagar hospital suffering from severe burns.
 He was later treated by a local healer who helped him recover.

 After leaving the army, Baruah began experiencing sciatica and was treated in Sibsagar civil hospital and the ONGC hospital.
-After further hospital admissions and an MRI scan, he was referred to the Apollo hospital in New Delhi where doctors found two compressed nerves and performed spinal surgery on him which he later recovered from.

-In late 2016, Baruah began suffering from severe pain in his lower right back and after treatment a spot on his kidney was found.
-Tests in Delhi showed that one kidney had completely failed and he had surgery for kidney removal, but he later developed severe post-surgery complications.
-Baruah was admitted to the Hayat hospital in Guwahati in November 2018, after suffering kidney diseases.
+He later underwent spinal surgery at the Apollo hospital in New Delhi.
+In 2016, Barua began suffering from issues with his kidney.
+Baruah was admitted to the Hayat hospital in Guwahati in November 2018, after suffering kidney disease.
 In January 2023, he was admitted to the Oil and Natural Gas Corporation hospital in Sibsagar due to knee pain which left him unable to walk.

-Baruah later began suffering from amnesia.
+In 2025, The Hindu reported that Baruah was suffering from amnesia.